Vyan Sampson

-Vyan Sampson (born 2 July 1996) is a Jamaican professional footballer who plays as a defender for Heart of Midlothian in the Scottish Women's Premier League for the Jamaica women's national team.
+Vyan Sampson (born 2 July 1996) is a professional footballer who plays as a defender for WE League club INAC Kobe Leonessa.
+Born in England, she represents Jamaica internationally.

 Club career

 Sampson began her career in the youth ranks at Charlton Athletic before joining FA WSL 1 club Arsenal in 2011.
 Originally she played with the youth and reserve teams, where she won both domestic cups at reserve level and the League Cup with the Under-17s.
 She remained in the lower levels of Arsenal for three years between 2011 and 2014 before being promoted into the first-team squad, her competitive debut came on 12 October 2014 in the club's final WSL match of the season; a 3–1 home win versus Everton.

 In the following season, 2015, Sampson made just one league appearance for Arsenal but did play four times in the FA WSL Cup which Arsenal went on to win after a 3–0 final win against Notts County; Sampson was substituted on for the final few minutes.
 At the start of 2016, Sampson signed a new contract with Arsenal.
 However, three months later she suffered a knee injury which ruled her out for four months.
 In April 2018, Sampson began featuring for West Ham United of the FA Women's Premier League Southern Division.
 On 19 June, as West Ham moved into the WSL for 2018–19, Sampson signed a contract with the club.

 In August 2019, Sampson joined newly formed Championship outfit London City Lionesses on loan.

 In September 2020, Sampson joined San Marino Academy in Serie A. She was named to one matchday squad but did not make an appearance.

 On 28 January 2021, Sampson joined Charlton Athletic on a permanent contract until the end of the 2020–21 season.

+In 2022, Sampson joined Heart of Midlothian.

+In October 2023, Sampson joined WE League side JEF United Chiba Ladies.